newtonresearch/newton-toolkit/ReadMe.md

 File types
 ----
 Files must have the appropriate extension to be recognised by NTX.
-(Is this really progress?)

 File type | Extension
 --- | ---